 (Association of Albanian Girls and Women)

-The “Association of Albanian Girls and Women” (AAGW) is an organization created in 2003 by and for victims of human trafficking in Albania.
-It is estimated that there are over 10,000 Albanian girls and women who are currently or who formerly have been victims of illegal trafficking for the purpose of enforced prostitution, one third of whom are younger than eighteen.
-More victims are arriving all the time.
+The “Association of Albanian Girls and Women” (AAGW) is an organization created in 2003 by and for survivors of human trafficking in Albania.
+It is estimated that there are over 10,000 Albanian girls and women who are currently or who formerly have been survivors of illegal trafficking for the purpose of enforced prostitution, one third of whom are younger than eighteen.
+More survivors are arriving all the time.
 Our average age is seventeen; the youngest girls have been twelve.
 We are the beneficiaries of AAGW, but we are also its members and leaders.

 AAGW is a tool for personal empowerment.
 We have been robbed of our human dignity.
 AAGW helps us restore it.
 We are the experts on trafficking; we know best how to determine our own needs and propose solutions for lasting change.
 AAGW gives us this opportunity.

 AAGW gives survivors of trafficking a voice.
 One of our goals is to help educate the general public about trafficking through outreach activities by former survivors, and our "Members' Statement" is one example.
 This is our message to the world, what we want you to know